March marks second year of pandemic

 Two years ago, on March 6, 2020, Pennsylvania reported its first two cases of the novel coronavirus, known as COVID-19.

-A little more than two weeks later, on March 22, 2020, Fayette County reported its first case.
-The first death in the county was reported on April 1, 2020.
+Almost three weeks later, on March 25, 2020, Greene County marked its first case.
+On May 3, 2020, the county’s first resident died from the virus.

 In the two years since, more than 2.7 million COVID-19 infections have been reported and 43,808 Pennsylvanians have died of the disease, according to the state Department of Health.